jordiup/common-fate-sdk-python/publish.md

 https://pypi.org/manage/account/

-Once you have the API token, you will need to add it to Github Actions as a secret
+Once you have the API token, you will need to add it to Github Actions as a secret named `PYPI_API_TOKEN`

 # Creating a release